How to use Cliff-hangers in fiction.

 Get people hopes up means getting the reader to turn pages.

-Getting readers to turn pages is not easy, but ending a chapter with a cliff-hanger can make them do so.
+Getting readers to turn pages is difficult, but ending a chapter with a cliff-hanger can make them do so.
 You-the writer has one goal, and that is to move the story forward.
-This leaves the readers in suspense that something is going to happen or some serious character growth is installed as the story progresses.
+This leaves the readers in suspense that something will happen or it instals some serious character growth as the story progresses.
 It’s all about creating stakes.

 Play with the readers’ feelings